New Zealand Building Code compliance pathways

 C3.5 Limiting vertical fire spread C3.7 Covering the ignitability of external wall cladding materials

-Building Code Performance Requirements
+Building Code performance criteria

 Buildings must be designed and constructed so that fire does not spread more than 3.5 m vertically from the fire source over the external cladding of multi-level buildings.
 External walls of buildings that are located closer than 1 m to the relevant boundary of the property on which the building stands must either: